ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 all the management and use cases.
 However, it should be designed to support adequate pointers to other functional data and models to ease navigating in the overall system.
 For example:

-  + ACLs and Route Policies are not required to be supported in the SIMAP, they would be linked to the SIMAP
+  + ACLs and Route Policies are not required to be supported in the SIMAP, they would be linked to the SIMAP.
-  + Dynamic paths may be outside of the SIMAP, in which case they would be linked to the SIMAP as external data
+  + Dynamic paths may, depending on the solution, be either inside or outside of the SIMAP.
+If outside of SIMAP, dynamic paths will be linked to the SIMAP as external data.

 REQ-PROPERTIES:
 : SIMAP entities should mainly contain properties used to identify topological entities at different layers,